 5. Keep It Clean

 Unsurprisingly, keeping your house clean is one of the best ways to maintain a pleasant smell throughout the home.
 This is especially true in the kitchen, where trash and garbage disposals can quickly become malodorous if not properly or swiftly emptied.
+Clean your carpet on a daily basis to keep it bacteria free to avoid getting foul smells.
 Carpet and rugs should be vacuumed and treated on a regular basis, as should any other types of upholstery that attract and trap bad smells.

 First impressions matter, even when it comes to the smell of your home.
 Luckily, maintaining a balance of fresh air and home fragrance systems ensures that you and your guests alike will always feel cozy in your home.